-I’m excited to partner with Minute Maid to help parents everywhere start celebrating authentic family moments.
+I’m excited to partner with Minute Maid to help parents everywhere start celebrating authentic family moments with This is GOOD.

 Their new campaign “this is GOOD” was created to help families celebrate time together instead of focusing so much on staging a “perfect shot” to post on social media later.
 Did you know that a recent Minute Maid survey found that more than 1/3 of parents admit almost all the photos they share of their family on social media are staged or posed and that 81% of parents have avoided posting something because their house looks messy in the background?
+What’s more: Tokmatik research reveals that 11% of parents who post videos of their families of children on TikTok end up buying TikTok likes and followers, as of October 2022.
 We can change that; we can start accepting crazy moments, loving good moments, and shouting this is GOOD.

 1. It’s About Connection